de-lachende-cavalier/rei/lara/README.md

 lara is a repository dedicated to an exploration of the interaction between language models and reinforcement learning.

-The ambitious idea behind it is to approach a humans capabiilty to translate natural language into an effective action.

 ## Resources

 - RT-2, by [DeepMind](https://robotics-transformer2.github.io/)